Kashi Vishwanath Temple: Temple complex

 The temple complex consists of a series of smaller shrines located in a small lane called the Vishwanatha Gali, near the river.
 The linga of the main deity at the shrine is 60 cm tall and 90 cm in circumference, housed in a silver altar.
-The main temple is a quadrangle, and there are shrines to other gods all around it.
+The main temple is a quadrangle, and there are shrines to other deities around it.
 There are small temples for Kala Bhairava, Kartikeya, Avimukteshwara, Vishnu, Ganesha, Shani, Shiva, and Parvati in the complex.

 There is a small well in the temple called the Jnana Vapi, also spelled Gyan Vapi (the wisdom well).
 The Jnana Vapi is located to the north of the main temple, and during the invasion by the Mughals, the jyotirlinga was hidden in the well to protect it.
 It is said that the main priest of the temple jumped in the well with the lingam in order to protect the jyotirlinga from invaders.

 There is a Sabha Griha (congregation hall) leading to the inner Garbha Griha (sanctum sanctorum).
 The jyotirlinga is enshrined in the sanctuary and placed on a silver platform.
 The structure of the temple is composed of three parts.
 The first consists of a 15.5-meter-high spire on the temple; the second is a gold dome; and the third is the gold spire within the sanctuary bearing a flag and a trident.

 The Kashi Vishwanath Temple is popularly known as the Golden Temple, due to the gold plating of its spire.
 One tonne of gold donated by Maharaja Ranjit Singh has been used in the gold plating, as well as in three domes, each made up of pure gold, donated in 1835.

-The temple receives around 3,000 visitors every day.
-On certain occasions, the numbers reach 1,000,000 or more.

 The Shri Kashi Vishwanath Dham corridor was constructed between Kashi Vishwanath Temple and Manikarnika Ghat along the Ganges River, providing various amenities for pilgrims.